 1. Posting policies on the Student Agreement page of phoenixcenterforthearts.org;

 3. Obtaining signed Student Agreements from all in-person students.

-Physical respiratory protection, such as a cloth face covering, must be worn inside the facility at all times, as well as during check-in outside the facility.
+Physical respiratory protection, such as a cloth face covering, must be worn inside the facility at all times, as well as during check-in outside the facility (if applicable).
 Face coverings/masks must completely cover the nose and mouth.
-Face coverings/masks will be worn by every individual entering any building on the Phoenix Center for the Arts campus, including, but not limited to, all patrons, staff, teaching artists, students, resident organization representatives, volunteers, cleaning and/or repair workers, and all other space users.
+Face coverings/masks will be worn by every individual entering any building on the Phoenix Center for the Arts and Thunderbird campuses, including, but not limited to, all patrons, staff, teaching artists, students, resident organization representatives, volunteers, cleaning and/or repair workers, and all other space users.

 Signage will also be posted at each entrance, as well as throughout the facility, to remind patrons of policies in place.

 Hand Sanitizer Stations

 We have installed new hand sanitizer stations in multiple locations throughout the facility.

 Each classroom will be thoroughly cleaned daily.
 Cleaning logs will be signed and posted in each room.
 Additionally, tools, touch points, and surfaces will be wiped down before and after each class with a bleach solution.
 Disinfecting wipes will be available in each classroom for student use, so that each individual can wipe down tools before and after use.